kitloong/laravel-migrations-generator/README.md

 Note that the new `column` is always added at the end of the created `table` which means the ordering of the column generated in migration will differ from what we have from the schema.

-Supported DB:
+Supported database with custom types:

 - [x] PostgreSQL
 - [x] SQL Server

 ## Thank You

 Thanks to Bernhard Breytenbach for his great work.
-This package is cloned from https://github.com/Xethron/migrations-generator.
+This package is based on https://github.com/Xethron/migrations-generator.

-Thanks to Jeffrey Way for his amazing Laravel-4-Generators package.
-This package depends greatly on his work.

 ## Contributors